MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-tracking.md

 ### User intent
 Information about where a user looks at provides a powerful **context for other inputs**, such as voice, hands and controllers.
 This can be used for various tasks.
-For example, this may range from quickly and effortlessly **targeting** across the scene by simply looking at a hologram and saying "select" (also see [Gaze & Commit](gaze-and-commit.md)) or by saying "put this...", then looking over to where you want to place the hologram and say "...there".
+For example, this may range from quickly and effortlessly **targeting** across the scene by simply looking at a hologram and saying "select" (also see [Head-gaze and commit](gaze-and-commit.md)) or by saying "put this...", then looking over to where you want to place the hologram and say "...there".
 Examples for this can be found in [Mixed Reality Toolkit - Eye-supported Target Selection](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.html) and [Mixed Reality Toolkit - Eye-supported Target Positioning](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_Positioning.html).

 An additional example for user intent may include using information about what users look at to enhance the engagement with embodied virtual agents and interactive holograms.
 For example, virtual agents may adapt available options and their behavior based on currently viewed content.